Atmosphere of Uranus: Observation and exploration

 In January 1986, the Voyager 2 spacecraft flew by Uranus at a minimal distance of 107,100 km providing the first close-up images and spectra of its atmosphere.
 They generally confirmed that the atmosphere was made of mainly hydrogen and helium with around 2% methane.
 The atmosphere appeared highly transparent and lacking thick stratospheric and tropospheric hazes.
 Only a limited number of discrete clouds were observed.

 In the 1990s and 2000s, observations by the Hubble Space Telescope and by ground-based telescopes equipped with adaptive optics systems (the Keck telescope and NASA Infrared Telescope Facility, for instance) made it possible for the first time to observe discrete cloud features from Earth.
 Tracking them has allowed astronomers to re-measure wind speeds on Uranus, known before only from the Voyager 2 observations, and to study the dynamics of the Uranian atmosphere.

+In March 2025, NASA's research team published their findings on Hubble's two-decade long observation of Uranus from 2002 to 2022 (two decades on Earth is roughly equivalent to one season on Uranus which lasts 21 Earth years) as Uranus's south pole began moving towards darkness and its north pole began to point towards the Sun.
+This is the first time that astronomers were able to properly distinguish aerosol and methane concentration on Uranus when Hubble's Space Telescope Imaging Spectrograph (STIS) were pointed at Uranus for the first time in 2002.

+The study showed that the limb of the stratosphere of Uranus is almost completely devoid of methane.
+At middle and low latitudes, aerosols levels and methane depletion have their own latitudinal structure and they mostly did not change much over the course of two decades.
+However, in the polar regions, aerosols and methane depletion behave very differently.

+Aerosol levels near the north pole display a dramatic increase, showing up as very dark during early northern spring equinox and aersonal concentration became very high in recent years.
+Aerosols also seem to disappear at the left limb as the solar radiation level plummeted due to the changing orientation of the planet's axis.
+This is long-period evidence that solar radiation can change aerosol and haze level in the atmosphere of Uranus.
+On the other hand, methane depletion remained high in both polar regions throughout the observation period.